badranX/yaml-datasets/README.md

 ### As for now the followings are allowed:

-- No meta, only dataset.
+- No meta, only dataset: This can be done by providing only a list using the dash charachter.
 Example:

 ``` yaml
 - - 30